ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 #### Running

-Let's give the script proper permissions, and let's run it (for the `gateway` VM):
+Let's give the script proper permissions, and run it (for the `gateway` VM):

 ```bash
 chmod u+x vmsetup.sh